Tejaspawar97/olympics-data-analysis/README.md

 The dataset has details of 146 countries with the following 16 features

 After completing this project, I had a better understanding of data handling with python(pandas).
-In this project, I applyed the following concepts :
+In this project, I applied the following concepts :

 1. Dataframe operations